Welcome to Carrickfergus History

 Fhearghais or Fairge?

 The town was first referred to as “Cragfergus” or “Carrigfergus” by the time written works and maps began to be produced, and later “Kairrigfergus”, “Kragfergus”, “Kragfargus” or “Carraigfergus”, although the Irish-derived “Carraigfergus” has now taken prominence.
-The two former spellings are most likely of Welsh origin, a result of the amount of English knights and soldiers of Welsh descent, mostly archers travelling with John de Courcy’s army, who came to Ireland at around this time under the authority of King Henry II, and inspired the naming of conquered lands under the Welsh language.
+The first two spellings are most likely of Welsh origin, a result of the amount of English knights and soldiers of Welsh descent, mostly archers travelling with John de Courcy’s army, who came to Ireland at around this time under the authority of King Henry II, and inspired the naming of conquered lands under the Welsh language.
 During the reign of Elizabeth I, the town was normally referred to as “Cragfergus” or “Knockfergus”.

 History of Carrickfergus

 Carrickfergus far predates the Northern Irish capital of Belfast.
 It was in existence hundreds of years before the future capital city, was larger and more strategically and economically important than Belfast, and even comprised its own county.
 Belfast Lough itself was known as “Carrickfergus Bay” until well into the 17th century, after which Belfast overtook the town as the prominent power and regional capital.

 As a historical walled town, Carrickfergus originally occupied an area of approximately 100,000 square metres, which now comprises the bulk of the town centre.
-The wall is still standing in most places, and in various states of preservation – the best example of which is the North-East Bastion at Joymount.
+The wall is still standing in many places, and in various states of preservation – the best example of which is the North-East Bastion at Joymount.

 The Anglo-Norman Era